mrunmayee300/sei-mcp-server/README.md

 2. With the file open in Cursor, you can ask Cursor to:

-   - "Check the current ETH balance of vitalik.eth"
+   - "Check the current Sei balance of 0x1234 on mainnet"
-   - "Look up the price of USDC on Ethereum"
+   - "Look up the price of USDC on Sei"
-   - "Show me the latest block on Optimism"
+   - "Show me the latest block on Sei"
    - "Check if 0x1234... is a contract address"

 3. Cursor will use the MCP server to execute these operations and return the results directly in your conversation.